Martin-qyma/Martin-qyma.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an incoming CS PhD at UC Davis, co-advised by Prof. [Zhe Zhao](https://sites.google.com/view/zhezhao) and Prof. [Junshan Zhang](https://faculty.engineering.ucdavis.edu/jzhang).
-Currently, I work as a research intern at Tencent.
-Before that, I obtained my Bachelor degree in mathematics and computer science at The University of Hong Kong (HKU).
+I am a first-year Ph.D. student at UC Davis, co-advised by Prof. [Zhe Zhao](https://sites.google.com/view/zhezhao) and Prof. [Junshan Zhang](https://faculty.engineering.ucdavis.edu/jzhang).
+Before that, I obtained my Bachelor degree at The University of Hong Kong (HKU).

 My research interests generally lie in Large Language Models (**LLMs**) and Information Retrieval (**IR**), with a focus on developing generative models that can retrieve and reason over relational structures.